Jerry Jones sticking with Cowboys coach Mike McCarthy - WHIZ News

 “I obviously have the opportunity to meet with Jerry in the GM, the head coach realm, and our conversations are about partnership, direction, vision,” McCarthy said.
 “But also I do have the opportunity to speak to Jerry as the owner to the head coach. … I think it just really is in line with our conversations, and that’s really where my focus has always been is on this partnership.”

 McCarthy signed a five-year contract in January 2020.
-He is 18-15 in his first two seasons with the Cowboys and 143-92-2 overall in 15 seasons as an NFL head coach, having led the Green Bay Packers to the Super Bowl in the 2010 season.
+He went 18-15 in his first two seasons with the Cowboys.
+He is 143-92-2 overall in 15 seasons as an NFL head coach, including a Super Bowl title with the Green Bay Packers at the end of the 2010 season after they beat Pittsburgh at the home stadium of the Cowboys.

 However, with his typical flamboyance, Jones offered reminders that how he feels about McCarthy and the team could be different in a few months.